-What would you do if after spending £2,500 on a top international MBA admissions consultant for a multi-school package (that’s roughly INR 2.5 lakh, which can get you a couple of Nano cars and still leave you with enough budget for our MBA essay editing services), you got no MBA interview calls from even a single business school after 2 years of applying?
+What would you do if after spending £2,500 on a top international MBA admissions consultant for a multi-school package, you got no MBA interview calls from even a single business school after 2 years of applying?

 The typical reaction would be to write off the entire MBA consultant community and never look in their direction again.

-For Sitanshu Shekhar (Sid), this was reality rather than a hypothetical situation.
+For Kedar (name changed), this was reality rather than a hypothetical situation.
 Here’s what he did after that.

 My experience with MBA admissions consultants in India & abroad

-Upon completing my bachelors, I joined Dresdner Kleinwort in the graduate scheme working in the IT infrastructure department.
-In 2010, after Commerzbank acquired Dresdner Kleinwort, I led the software management team.
-I am still working at Commerzbank.
+Upon completing my bachelors, I joined a leading investment bank in the graduate scheme working in the IT infrastructure department.
+In 2010, after a bigger bank acquired my company, I led the software management team.

 A few years after my graduation, I decided that I would like to pursue an MBA.
 I realized that in order to climb the career ladder, an MBA from a top institution was imperative.
 The other option I was thinking of pursuing was that of Strategy consulting.
 Switching careers, from my existing role to consulting, would also be bolstered by an MBA.